Skip to main content

 Program Information

 CFSI stands as a beacon of hope, offering a comprehensive workforce development initiative tailored to the needs of Oklahomans transitioning from various challenging situations, including incarceration, homelessness, foster care, domestic violence, substance abuse addiction, or mental health disorders.
 This transformative program not only provides post-secondary education and training but also cultivates a supportive environment conducive to long-term recovery and personal growth.
-At CFSI, participants embark on a journey towards empowerment, equipped with the tools and resources necessary to secure meaningful employment.
+At CFSI, participants embark on a journey towards empowerment, equipped with the tools and resources necessary to securen over 3,800 meaningful employment.
 Through an intensive curriculum, students gain invaluable skills and hands-on experience via internships, all while earning college credit hours and supplementary credentials.
-In the previous academic year alone (2022-2023), our dedicated students collectively engaged in over 3,800 hours of immersive learning experiences and contributed nearly 3,400 hours to internship opportunities, underscoring their commitment to self-improvement and community engagement.
+In the previous academic year alone (2022-2023), our dedicated students collectively engaged i hours of immersive learning experiences and contributed nearly 3,400 hours to internship opportunities, underscoring their commitment to self-improvement and community engagement.
 Upon successful completion of the program, graduates seamlessly transition into the broader student body, continuing their academic pursuits with newfound confidence and determination.
 By fostering a culture of inclusivity and opportunity, CFSI not only transforms individual lives but also plays a pivotal role in shaping a more skilled and educated workforce for the state of Oklahoma.
 Join us in our mission to empower individuals and build a brighter future for our community.

 Funding Source and Mission: CFSI receives partial funding through a Congressionally-directed Community Project Fund, as stipulated in the Omnibus Appropriations Act of 2022.
 This support enables us to serve a diverse range of individuals, including justice-involved individuals, Oklahomans who have experienced homelessness or domestic violence, individuals in long-term recovery from substance abuse addiction or mental health disorders, and former foster-involved youth.
 With this backing, CFSI is dedicated to providing essential resources and opportunities for academic and professional achievement.